AkshitaJain98/AkshitaJain/README.md

 </p>
 <p>

 - 👷‍ I’m currently a Graduate student at Baruch, Zicklin School of Business.
-This upcoming Summer 2021 I am looking for a Business Analyst Internship; check out my <a href=https://shivanidedhia.github.io/shivanidedhia.github.io./> resume on my website </a>
+This upcoming Summer 2021 I am looking for a Business Analyst Internship

-- 💬 Ask me about my internships, change from fashion to analytics, my projects, or anything else
+- 💬 Ask me about my internships, change from finance to analytics, my projects, or anything else

 </p>